- CORONAVIRUS (COVID-19)

 Information about the testing and isolation processes for students, including how to get a test, requirements of self-isolating and how we are supporting students who are in self-isolation.

-Testing is available at both our City and Headingley campuses until Wednesday 31 March.
+Testing is available at both our City and Headingley campuses and students can walk up for a test.

 Any student with symptoms, must follow Government guidance and book an NHS test.